jaantollander/dotfiles-arch/install/README.md

 ## Installing Arch Linux
-Prepapare by securely creating strong passwords for encryption and root.
+Prepapare by securely creating strong passwords for encryption, root and user.
 Write them on paper.

 Download the installation script.